syafuso/syafuso.github.io/_posts/2017-06-11-review-dial-window-demystified.markdown

 A defining characteristic of an expensive watch, this material can take both the hammer and the rake and still save face.

-{% include product-rating.html content="Overall Rating:9.5, Shatter Resistance:10, Vickers Hardness Range:9" %}
+{% include product-rating.html content="Overall Rating:9.5, Scratch Resistance:10, Shatter Resistance:9" %}
 <p class="product-image"><img src="/images/posts/watches/wargame-theory-review-window-demystified-watch-3.jpg" alt="Casio Watch With Sapphire Window"></p>

 __THE GOOD__ You won’t find better scratch resistance on a watch window unless you manage to fashion one of out of diamond.
 But at that point you might as well buy several watches with sapphire and call it a day.